-Any person who solicits or accepts, at any time, directly or indirectly, for himself or a third party, offers, promises, donations, gifts or other benefits, in order to abuse, or in return for having abused, his real or alleged influence with a view to obtaining a favourable decision or opinion from the persons referred to in Article 434-9 above, shall be punished by five years in prison and a fine of €500,000, which may be increased to double the amount of the proceeds of the offence.
+Any person who solicits or accepts, at any time, directly or indirectly, for him or herself or a third party, offers, promises, donations, gifts or other benefits, in order to abuse, or in return for having abused, his or her real or alleged influence with a view to obtaining a favourable decision or opinion from the persons referred to in Article 434-9 above, shall be punished by five years in prison and a fine of €500,000, which may be increased to double the amount of the proceeds of the offence.

-The same penalties shall apply to anyone who yields, at any time, to the solicitations of any person referred to in the paragraph above or who unlawfully proffers, directly or indirectly, on behalf of himself or a third party, offers, promises, donations, gifts or other benefits to any person, in order that said person abuses, or in return for said person having abused, his real or alleged influence with a view to obtaining a favourable decision or opinion from one of the persons referred to in Article 434-9 above.
+The same penalties shall apply to anyone who yields, at any time, to the solicitations of any person referred to in the paragraph above or who unlawfully proffers, directly or indirectly, on behalf of him or herself or a third party, offers, promises, donations, gifts or other benefits to any person, in order that said person abuses, or in return for said person having abused, his or her real or alleged influence with a view to obtaining a favourable decision or opinion from one of the persons referred to in Article 434-9 above.